marcos-mansur/marcos-mansur/README.md

 Hi!
-I'm Marcos Mansur, a brazilian production engineer student in love with data!
+I'm Marcos Mansur, a brazilian production engineer student in love with machine learning!

  After 1 year and 8 months of internship in Brands Marketing in a multinational, i quit to persue a career more aligned with my interests and values.